W4RH4WK/Anker-Unity/Docs/ControlSchema.md

 - If the game features digital player movement, movement can be controlled with `LS` as well as `D-pad`.

-- Actuating `RS` conflicts with actuating the face buttons.
+- Actuating `RS` conflicts with actuating any of the face buttons.

 - Only the following button combinations are valid, other combinations are treated as conflicts:
     - `A` + `X`